Julians42/C4-Project.jl/README.md

----
-title: "SeisCore.jl"
-author: "Julian Schmitt"
-date: "12/7/2020"
-output: pdf_document
----

 # SeisCore.jl

-SeisCore.jl contains codes for replication of our Ambient-Noise Cross-Correlation method in Julia using High Performance Computing and instructions for accessing our stacked product.
+SeisCore.jl contains codes for replication of our Ambient-Noise Cross-Correlation method in Julia using High Performance Computing and instructions for accessing our stacked correlation data product.

 ## Getting Started
 Our data product is stored in an Amazon Web Services S3 cloud storage [bucket](https://s3.console.aws.amazon.com/s3/buckets/seisbasin?region=us-west-2&tab=objects).